ASharpPen/Valheim.DropThat/Valheim.DropThat/ThunderstoreResources/README.md

 The supplemental configuration expects the same structure as "drop_that.tables.cfg".

 # Changelog
+- v1.5.0
+	- Adding option in spawn_that.cfg to generate a file containing all default drop table items.
+Long missing feature, I know.
 - v1.4.0
 	- Server-to-client config synchronization added.
 	- Removed option "LoadDropTableConfigsOnWorldStart".
 This will be done by default now (including the general config).